kaw393939/williams_framework/docs/architecture.md

 ### Data Privacy

 - No data sent to OpenAI stored by default (store=false option)
-- Local ChromaDB for sensitive content
+- Local Qdrant and MinIO for sensitive content
-- Encryption at rest for PostgreSQL
+- Encryption at rest for PostgreSQL and object storage
+- MinIO bucket policies for access control

 ### Rate Limiting